-In 1972, Shonen Magazine fired a shot heard 'round the world and changed the rules of engagement by putting teen cutie pie Minami Saori’s smiling face on the cover.
+In 1972 boy's manga anthology Shonen Magazine changed the rules of engagement in the publishing world when it replaced the swarthy sports stars on its covers with teen cutie pie Minami Saori.
 The aftermath turned the idol industry into a sexual arms race barreling towards the Apocalypse, with junior high bikini models and AKB 48's spit-swapping commercial riding shotgun.

 Their first order of business: Abolish nuclear power.

 I don’t care if it's a wonderful invention